itenfay/CXDownload/README-en.md

 ## Usage

-> Note: In order to better understand the usages, please check the engineering example.
+> Note: In order to better understand the usages, please check the project example.

 ### Monitor download status and progress